 It should be noted that the composition of raw honey varies greatly depending on the flower's origin.
 Minerals & vitamins are one example of variation depending on the flower source.
 From a nutritional point of view the minerals chromium, manganese and selenium are important, especially for 1 to 15-year-old children.
 The elements sulfur, boron, cobalt, fluoride, iodide, molybdenum, and silicon can be important in human nutrition although there is no recommended daily intake proposed for these elements.
 Vitamins found in honey include Vit K, Vit B1, B2, B6, B5, C, and Niacin.

 Raw Honey also contains choline and acetylcholine.
 Choline is essential for cardiovascular and brain function as well as for cellular membrane composition and repair whereas acetylcholine is an important neurotransmitter in the brain.

-Polyphenols are a group of compounds which contribute to the appearance and functional properties of honey.
-Polyphenols are mainly flavenoids (quercetin, luteolin, kaempferol..etc) and these compounds are well known to have antioxidant properties.
+Polyphenols are a group of compounds that contribute to the appearance and functional properties of honey.
+Polyphenols are mainly flavonoids (quercetin, luteolin, kaempferol..etc) and these compounds are well known to have antioxidant properties.